 1. BMW S85 Rod Bearing Issues

 Worn rod bearings are one of the hottest topics for the S85 engine.
 This issue is shared alongside the M3 S65 V8 of the same era.
-The two engines actually share the same rod bearings and it’s not hard to find information on rod bearing failures.
+The two engines actually share the same rod bearings and it’s not hard to find information regarding rod bearing failures on both engines.
 Forums may have you believe the issues are way more common than they really are.
 However, S85 rod bearing failures do warrant concern.

 These bearings are responsible for holding the connecting rods on the crankshaft.
 If they wear down and are left alone for too long it may lead to complete engine failure.
 As they wear down they may score the crankshaft.
 Additionally, too much bearing play may cause rod knock and eventually lead to bent rods.
 Not good.